- Run GWMME on a Microsoft Windows computer and select the option to migrate public folders.

 - Default mode—In default mode, you don't need to provide a mapping file.
 The migration is run against folder and group names.
 The mapping is established when the public folder name directly matches the group name.
-For example, Solarmora Public Folders/Finance maps to email@example.com.
+For example, TPS reports/tps reports maps to firstname.lastname@example.org.

 Since group email addresses usually don't match public folder names, most organizations use mapping mode.

-For details on commands, go to Run GSMME from the command line.
+For details on commands, go to Run GWMME from the command line.

 Option 1.
 Run a migration in mapping mode